ekedonald/Ansible-Automation-Project/README.md

 ![cat web11.pem](./images/7.%20web11_pem.png)
 _The contents of this keypair file will be pasted into the `web11.pem` file on the **Jenkins-Ansible** Server._

-* Give write permissions to the file and add the newly created file into the ssh-agent using the commands shown below:
+* Give write permissions to the file and add the newly created file into the SSH-Agent using the commands shown below:

 ```sh
 chmod 400 web11.pem